ec500-software-engineering/project-19_skin-cancer-detection/README.md

  (completed)
  However, found a drawback that it takes a little long to load the pretrained model, for now it takes about 29 seconds.
  Try to fater the load model process, which takes 58s at first.
- - First try to add K.clear_session() to "Destroys the current TF graph and creates a new one.Useful to avoid clutter from old models / layers." but it doensn't work.
+ - First try to add K.clear_session() to "Destroys the current TF graph and creates a new one.Useful to avoid clutter from old models / layers." https://www.tensorflow.org/api_docs/python/tf/keras/backend/clear_session.
+ But it doensn't work.
  - Then I tried to set some compile parameters when I use "model = load_model(model.h5)" loading my model, and it got slower about 5 seconds.
 Finally I set the load_model function with "compile = false", and the time reduce to 28 s.
  - Finally, I tried to create model's weight in hdf5 type and convert model to json file, so that when I predict, I only need load the weight file and json file without loading the large model directly.
 And it takes 29s.
 I think it's the best way for now though.